WaterFutures/EPyT-Flow/docs/tut.quality.rst

 Furthermore, reaction options such as bulk and wall coefficients might be set as well by either setting the options in the .inp file or by calling the corresponding EPANET functions.

-Example for running a chemical analysis where the concentration at the reservoir is fixed over time.
+Example of running a chemical analysis where the concentration at the reservoir is fixed over time.

 .. code-block:: python